ciortanmadalina/angular2-tree-organigramme/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.

+It implements a simple scenario of tree view showing the role based hierarchy of employees of a company.

+Input data is loaded from organigramme.json.
+It is loaded in a Depth First Search which also populates tree nodes with corresponding icons.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.